Henrykado/TweakedCutscenes/README.md

 0D Tornado 1 - Removed Sonic's goofy smile.
 11 Falling to Emerald Coast - The volume of the sound Sonic makes while falling was reduced so it hurts your ears a little less; Changed wait time between camera changes so Sonic doesn't look like he's teleporting.
 12 Meeting Amy - Fixed Amy and Sonic walking in place for way too long.
-15 Sonic spots Zero and Amy - Changed Amy's voice line to be muffled, since she's inside of a glass tube.
+15 Sonic spots Zero and Amy - Changed Amy's voice line to be muffled, since she's inside of a glass tube. (optional)
 16 Zero and Amy board the Egg Carrier - Sonic now does his "fist closed near his chest" pose after he loses amy (again), instead of just kind of standing there.
 17 Sonic and Tails reunite in Red Mountain - Sonic is now able to jump onto the Tornado 2 (without bouncing off of one of the lamps).
 102 After Egg Carrier transformation - Sonic no longer looks too high up, making his pupils leave his eyes.